Pandeysiddharth/DatabricksDemos/README.md

 Post this, we refine the data further by moving it into different silver tables.
 Below are the various silver tables along with mini feature demos included while processing those tables:

-1. Orders table: First we start processing data into orders table, where we will also see concepts like quality enforcement and streaming deduplication.
+1. Orders table: First we start processing data into orders table where we will also see concepts like quality enforcement and streaming deduplication.
 2. Books table: In this, we will explore the concept of slowly changing dimensions and create the books table.
 3. Current Books table: From books table, we will move on to creating Current_books table while showcasing the batch override feature.
 4. Customers: Next we will explore the feature of Change Data Capture (CDC) and create customers table.